Political Science Major - Bachelor of Arts (BA)

 C. Fine arts track

-- One global language course 102 or higher; and
+- One global language course at the 102-level or higher (including SPE 214); and

-- Two additional courses outside the department of the student's major from two different departments chosen from: art, music, theatre; and
+- Two additional courses outside the department of the student's major from two different departments selected from the following: art, music, or theatre and dance; and

 - One additional course in social sciences or humanities.